 We do, however, provide a very strong sense of community.
 A group of people with a common love of Wolverhampton Wanderers, and often real ale too, who attend matches, socialise with the other members, lift share, and help each other out.

-The DDCWWFCSC has a block of seats in the Stan Cullis Stand at Molineux which now numbers over sixty.
-Most of us sit together and have the capacity to invite others along as well (within the block of seats are ten guest seats to enable friends or relatives, other members, or sometimes strangers to join us for a particular match).
+The DDCWWFCSC has a block of seats in the Stan Cullis Stand at Molineux which has been over sixty, but again we were blighted by successive relegations under the previous owners and now there are approx 30 of us sitting together.
+Most of us sit together and have the capacity to invite others along as well (within the block of seats are eight guest seats to enable friends or relatives, other members, or sometimes strangers to join us for a particular match).
 These seats can only be pre-booked a week in advance by members for their own use or four days before for use by a non-member.
-The cost is just what you’d pay on the day which in the Premier League this season is either £24 or £34 per game dependant on which category of game it is.
+The cost is just what you’d pay on the day which in the Premier League this season is either £27 or £30 per game dependant on which category of game it is.

 During the close season we hold a summer barbecue for members and their families at the extortionate cost of £10 per family for as much as you can eat and drink!
 Well, until we run out!
 It is held in a small Shropshire village at Snelly’s mum’s house where we have the run of the grounds, swimming pool, etc. Some choose to camp so as to take full advantage of the facilities on offer and to enjoy other members company to the fullest.

 We do organise travel to some games, but this is usually just for cup ties, play-off games, etc. However, when we do arrange a trip…we go to town!
 The cost usually includes not only the coach, but a pre-arranged meal in a suitable pub (real ale and decent food) at lunch time and a second meal somewhere else on the way home.
 When we go to this trouble, there’s always a good response from the members and the coach is usually full.